filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 This reduction in pledge requirements is a desirable property.

 However, because the network baseline function is an exponential, it eventually dominates the calculation.
-As the denominator, it drives consensus pledge requirements and thus total collateral locked on the network to zero, unless network QAP follows a similar or faster exponential.
+As the denominator, it drives consensus pledge requirements (and thus total collateral locked on the network) to zero, unless network QAP follows a similar or faster exponential.
-Zero pledge collateral securing the network is clearly not an outcome that was intended nor a property that is compatible with a secure network or stable token supply.
+Having no pledge collateral (or only the minimal level that would remain as sector storage pledge) securing the network is clearly not an outcome that was intended nor a property that is compatible with a secure network or stable token supply.

-Pledge requirements and total network collateral tending towards zero (or the minimal level that would remain as sector storage pledge) would likely:
+This situation would likely:
 1. severely undermine network consensus security, which depends in large part on the economic stake of participants;
 2. significantly expand the token circulating supply, impacting the exchange rate, storage provider operational returns, and token-holder behaviour.